 The Trust has identified four areas of risk: strategic (St), operational (Op), compliance (Co), financial (Fi).
-Details of these risks are set out in the Risk Management Plan which is overseen by Audit, Risk & Finance Committee.
-The following table summarises the areas of risk which are currently (October 2022) managed through the plan:
+Details of these risks are set out in the Risk Management Plan which is overseen by Audit, Risk & Finance Committee (ARFC) (going forwards from 2023/24, this will be the Audit & Risk Committee).